 And don’t miss these further Doha guides to help you decide if you are ready to leave the airport!

 This page contains affiliate links which may earn us a small commission at no additional cost to you.
 None of the airlines, hotels, or tour companies mentioned have sponsored this post, all opinions are our own.
 Our full terms of use can be found here.
-Information correct as at September 2019.
+Information last updated in January 2024.